-The topic of aviation workforce issues is highly relevant right now, and I continue to find it intriguing on many different levels.
+Several aviation workforce issues are hot right now.
+And retaining our business aviation professionals is chief among them.
 That’s why I decided to interview two pilots who left their corporate aviation careers to fly for an airline.
 As they describe them, their experiences (at two different airlines) are eye-opening.

 One of the pilots worked for a regional airline before going to corporate, and is now a first officer at a major airline.
 The other left a major airline after working in corporate operations, and is now back as a captain.

 In our conversations, I wanted to know their rationale for making the moves they made.

 One of the pilots mentioned how many flight departments were closing, and how his own department was on the brink of closure, so he became worried about stability.